-If your contractor is not a member of AARA or ARCA, an inspection report is required to ensure compliance with the Resilient Roofing Installation Checklist.
+If your contractor is not a member of AARA or ARCA, or wasn't at the time of installation, an inspection report is required to ensure compliance with the Resilient Roofing Installation Checklist.
 You can apply for $300 towards the cost of a third-party roofing inspection.

 - Complete the Application Form and submit all supporting documents.
 The City will review your application within 2-3 weeks.